Hanabl/pythonProjects/README.md

-Simple exercises for learning Python
+Simple projects for learning Python